bup/bup/README.md

     fetching and packing an entire (possibly huge) pack, which could be very slow.
 Also, like 'bup save', you would need extra features in order to properly restore file metadata.
-And files that bup has split into chunks would need to be recombined somehow.
+And files that bup has split into chunks will need to be recombined.
+Although there's no restore tool, 'bup fuse' does accomplish some of this already.

  - 'bup index' is slower than it should be.

     It's still rather fast: it can iterate through all the filenames on my 600,000 file filesystem in a few seconds.
-But sometimes you just want to change a filename or two, so this is needlessly slow.
-There should be a way to binary search through the file list rather than always going through it sequentially.
-And if you only add a couple of filenames, there's no need to rewrite the entire index; just leave the new files in a second "extra index" file or something.
+But it still needs to rewrite the entire index file just to add a single filename, which is pretty nasty; it should just leave the new files in a second "extra index" file or something.

  - bup could use inotify for *really* efficient incremental backups.